-At SOR, we draw from our experiences in social sciences, communications, politics, teaching, marketing, strategy and public policy.
-By collaborating with a network including experienced programmers, telephone banks, focus group facilities, we can quickly assemble a high quality team to complete our clients’ projects.
+At SOR, we draw from our experiences in social sciences, communications, politics, teaching, marketing, strategy, and public policy.
+By collaborating with a network including experienced programmers, telephone banks, and focus group facilities, we can quickly assemble a high-quality team to complete our clients’ projects.

 Joshua Starr, Principal

 Joshua Starr guides organizations by gathering evidence, often from surveys, focus groups, or interviews, to make decisions that are critical to their mission.

 In addition to conducting surveys, Josh frequently moderates focus groups and conducts in-depth interviews.

 Though now an active supporter of non-partisan civic leadership programs, Josh received a firsthand advanced education in strategy, communications, and public affairs on the advisory team for a presidential administration and winning re-election campaign, a two-year flood of national and state polling on a range of domestic and international topics.